 CBD products currently aren’t regulated nor approved for medical use by the Food and Drug Administration (FDA) – with the exception of Epidiolex.
 As a result, many disreputable CBD brands have entered the marketplace and are selling unsafe and low-quality CBD products.

 For this reason, it’s vital to have certain criteria when purchasing CBD products online.
-When creating our list, we’ve examined and evaluated the products through the following lens:
+When determine which were the best CBD capsules, we’ve examined and evaluated the products through the following lens:

 - Hemp Source – CBD is a phytocannabinoid extracted from the hemp plant.
 We leaned towards brands that ensure all their hemp plants are grown organically and locally sourced.